NotAnyMike/Sentiment_Analysis/readme.md

 # Sentiment Analysis Project

 Here will be located the respository for the Sentiment Analysis project for the CL UTL.
+This project will be following the methodology used by the DNP project based on the peace process, with some minor changes.
+Later one this proyect will be expanded in order to improve it significantly

+# General information

+This project will use MongoDB as a database, in order to run it run `mongod --dbpath docs/db`

+## Useful commands

+* Don't forget to do `source sa/bin/activate` and `pip freeze > requirements.txt`
+* I recommend to have the MongoDB installed not only through pip, but also through the binary or brew
+* In order to use `networkx` it is necesary to have installed `GDAL` if it rises an error taying to install it use a speacial version for instance `pip install GDAL==1.10.0` (I think this one is for another project lol)

 # Data preprocessing